ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this step, you will update the BuildConfig section of `openshift.yaml` file to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}.

-1. Run the below script to update the `openshift.template.yaml` file and generate **openshift.yaml** file.
+1. Run the below bash script to update the placeholders in the `openshift.template.yaml` file and to generate **openshift.yaml** file.
    ```sh
    ./deploy.sh
    ```
    {:pre}
-2. Check the generated `openshift.yaml` file to see if all the placeholders are updated with the respective environment variables.
-The below are 3 important places to do a quick check.
+2. Optionally, check the generated `openshift.yaml` file to see if all the placeholders are updated with the respective environment variables.
+The below are 3 important places to do a quick check. _You can skip to the next section_.
-3. Locate the *ImageStream* object with the **name** attribute set to your project (`$MYPROJECT`) and check whether the placeholders `$MYREGISTRY`,`$MYNAMESPACE`, and `$MYPROJECT` under `dockerImageRepository` definition of `spec` are updated
+   1. Locate the *ImageStream* object with the **name** attribute set to your project (`$MYPROJECT`) and check whether the placeholders `$MYREGISTRY`,`$MYNAMESPACE`, and `$MYPROJECT` under `dockerImageRepository` definition of `spec` are updated
    ```yaml
    -
    apiVersion: image.openshift.io/v1